Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 - Cons: Expensive data plans and add-ons

 FreedomPop says it offers up to 200 voice minutes, 500 text messages, and up to 500 MB of data per month absolutely free with no gimmicks, no hassles, and no contracts.
+While this probably sounds crazy, and it is, FreedomPoP really does allow you to score free cell phone service if you’re willing to play by their rules.

-If you need more, you can also pay for more.
-For example, a plan with unlimited talk and text plus 500 MB of data costs just $6.67 per month.
 You can bring your own phone to FreedomPOP if you want, or you can choose from one of their new or refurbished devices starting at $39.99.

 - Network details: FreedomPop uses the Sprint network